 5 Reasons you Should Add EMDR to your Psychotherapy Toolbox

 At Envision we know you’re continually refining your skills and searching for tools to improve your practice and the lives of your clients.
 As a therapist, you likely have a fulsome arsenal of tried and true therapeutic techniques and interventions that you apply on a case-by-case basis to help your clients get the most out of their sessions.
 A technique that you may have heard about, but not yet had the opportunity to study up on is EMDR – or Eye Movement Desensitization and Reprocessing.
-Recently, Envision Workshops Inc. has launched its new digital-first basic EMDR training program which offers a unique, one-of-a-kind learning experience.
+Envision has launched the Envision Academy which offers a unique, one-of-a-kind basic EMDR training program.
 We have launched this training because we very much believe in the benefits of EMDR within your practice and that’s precisely what we would like to discuss today – the top 5 reasons to add EMDR to your psychotherapy toolbox.

 What is EMDR?